bonolo-moholo/Business_churn/README.md

 EDA involved to answer these questions:

 - How is the data distributed
-   This was checked by checking summary statistics and visualizing th data with a histogram
+   -This was checked by checking summary statistics and visualizing th data with a histogram
-- What is customer churn by country, by gender, by credit_card avalilabity and active membership This was checked by using a bar graph
+- What is customer churn by country, by gender, by credit_card avalilabity and active membership -This was checked by using a bar graph
-- How many Customers are there per gender and per country This was checked by checking the value counts of each gender and each country and visualized with a bar graph
+- How many Customers are there per gender and per country -This was checked by checking the value counts of each gender and each country and visualized with a bar graph
-- What is the relationship between the numerical features and the target This was visualized with the use of a heatmap
+- What is the relationship between the numerical features and the target -This was visualized with the use of a heatmap

 ### Data Split